-D.21-02-028 affirmed that the large electric utilities can request, and PG&E hereby requests, Cost Allocation Mechanism (CAM) treatment for procurement that conforms to the parameters outlined in the Decision.1 The contracts and associated costs for incremental energy presented in this advice letter are eligible for CAM and will be recovered through PG&E's New System Generation Charge (NSGC) and recorded to PG&E's New System Generation Balancing Account (NSGBA).
-PG&E will not be seeking CAM cost recovery for the efficiency upgrades at PG&E's Gateway and Colusa power plants.
-Instead, PG&E is proposing that the costs and benefits for these investments remain in the existing cost recovery mechanism given that the expense was already planned and will be absorbed through PG&E's base generation revenue requirement, authorized through its GRC.
+D.21-02-028 affirmed that the large electric utilities can request, and PG&E hereby requests, Cost Allocation Mechanism (CAM) treatment for procurement that conforms to the parameters outlined in the decision.
+The contracts and associated costs for import energy contracts presented in this advice letter are eligible for CAM and will be recovered through PG&E's New System Generation Charge (NSGC) and recorded to PG&E's New System Generation Balancing Account (NSGBA).